MemoryxBR/MemoryxBR/README.md

 ## About me:

-*🎓 7th-semester Computer Engineering student*
+*7th-semester Computer Engineering student*

-*🛠️ Experience in IT Support*
+*Experience in IT Support*

-*👓 Seeking my first professional opportunity as a Software Developer*
+*Seeking my first professional opportunity as a Software Developer*

 **Linux Lover - Windows Hater**